amitfin/patch/README.md

 All files must exist (e.g. `base/name`, etc') inside the Home Assistant Core environment.
 It’s convenient to mount `base` and `patch` directories as [network shares](https://www.home-assistant.io/common-tasks/os#network-storage).

+The directories can use the following variables:

+1. `site-packages`: path to the location of Python libraries (e.g. `/usr/local/lib/python3.11/site-packages`).
+2. `homeassistant`: path to the `homeassistant` directory, i.e. `/usr/src/homeassistant/homeassistant` (the 2nd `/homeassistant` is not a mistake.
+There is `homeassistant` directory under the root.)

 ## Install

 HACS is the preferred and easier way to install the component, and can be done by using this My button: